luxedo/pong-almost-from-scratch/README.md

 00:00 - START!
 This project has really started at October 4th, 2016 at 11:30 (BRT).
 I'm timing each step and will be placing the timestamp along with the achieved goal.

 ### 00:15 - LICENSE
 This project is under a `GNU GPL3` license.
-You can do whatever you wish with this.
+Have fun! 😉

 ### 01:00 - Create `html/canvas` base